Sini-GAO/Data-for-Sini-s-manuscript-to-FSM/README.md

-# FSM
+# IJCIM

-This is the programming document for the small numerical experiment in Sini's manuscript submitted to FSM.
+This is the programming document for the small numerical experiment in Sini's manuscript submitted to IJCIM.

 It has:
        (1) AMOSA code for the small numerical example (shared after the manuscript is accepted);